KZGlobalTeam/gokz/COMMANDS.md

  * `!profile`/`!p` - Open the profile of a player.
 Usage: `!p <player>`
  * `!profileoptions`/`!pfo` - Open the profile options menu.
+ * `!ranks` - Show all available ranks and the points required for them.

 # Admin Commands